Food-Oasis/Sahara-Repo/README.md

 # Sahara-Repo
-This repo is devoted to development of aspects of the Food Oasis application which Team Sahara is responsible for.
+This repo is devoted to the media and review of our sprint presentations delivered in biweekly class updates.